rutgerrademaker/ansible-raspberry-pi/README.md

 - Install letsencrypt SSL certificate(s).
 - Scheduled backup for data directory to other server.
 - Enable / configure ufw firewall.
-- Finalize Automate creating DNS records in OpenWRT.
 - Provision Home Assistant configuration files for solar / mqtt / modbus etc.
 - Generalize DNS configuration (maybe local and/or public?).
-- [WIP] Dynamically generate DNS records based on configured hosts
 - Allow unifi to adopt devices via traefik on <http://unifi.home:8080> instead of IP address.
 - Add Nextcloud?
 - Add Jellyfin? (<https://jellyfin.org/>)
 - Add Bitwarden? (<https://hub.docker.com/r/bitwarden/server>)
-- Elk stack for logs (or prometheus?)
+- Elk stack for logs (or prometheus? or grafana)
 - Uptime kuma?
 - Start minecraft server if someone tries to connect (or visits some website with a button to start it).
 - Stop minecraft server at if no users are connected for x time.
 - [WIP] Stop modifying docker compose (and other config) files on the target server by preparing them locally.
 - Prometheus authentication.
 - Install Prometheus node exporter on all hosts?
+- Explore Grafana Alloy (as promtail successor/alternative) https://grafana.com/docs/alloy/latest/
+- Logrotate

 ## Known issues